nus-cs2103-AY2223S2/tp/docs/team/cjyothika.md

 ### Project: ModTrek

 ModTrek is a desktop application for managing a typical NUS Computer Science student’s modules and degree progression, optimised for use via a Command Line Interface (CLI).
-We envision the app to be convenient so that students can easily access and update their modules within presses of a keyboard.
+The app is provides a convenient platform for students to easily access and update their modules within presses of a keyboard.

 Given below are my contributions to the project.